Operating Model Template in Excel: Effortlessly Improve Accuracy

 Operating Model

-The Macabacus operating model implements key accounting and tax concepts, and is a foundational building block for our merger and LBO models.
+The Macabacus operating model implements key accounting and tax concepts and is a foundational building block for our merger and LBO models.
 Advanced concepts include deferred taxes, equity method accounting for investments, Dividends Received Deduction (DRD), net operating losses (NOL), pay-in-kind (PIK) interest, alternative minimum tax (AMT), and more.

-Excel Template Preview
+Excel Operating Model Template Preview

 To access this free operating model template, see the instructions below the preview.